n8n-io/n8n-docs/docs/getting-started/installation/advanced/configuration.md

 It is possible to change some of the n8n defaults via special environment variables.

+For a full list of available configurations, see [Environment Variables](../../../reference/environment-variables.md).

+## How to set

 Where you set these environment variables depends on how you are [running](../README.md) n8n, via npm or Docker.

 For npm, set your desired environment variables in Terminal using the `export` command as shown below: